 We all are aware of the basics of a wedding ceremony and that it entails an exchange of vows.
 These wedding vows are the promises that the two people make to each other.

-These promises can differ across various religions, as well as from couple to couple belonging to the same religion.
+These promises can differ across various religions, as well as from couple to couple belonging to the same faith.
 Nevertheless, the core principle remains the same.

-Whatever be your religious background and wherever you choose to get married in a church or a temple or a courthouse or even your backyard, you are declaring a lifetime’s commitment to your partner which is also witnessed by your friends and family.
+Whatever your religious background and wherever you choose to get married, either in a church or a temple or a courthouse or even your backyard, you are declaring a lifetime’s commitment to your partner, which is also witnessed by your friends and family.